 Placement in computer science courses is handled on a student-by-student basis.
 If you have questions, the best thing to do is to talk to one of the computer science faculty.

 Computer Science 111, 112, and 201 are core courses that involve programming and algorithmic thinking.

-CS 111 is intended for students with little or no previous programming experience.
+COSC 111 is intended for students with little or no previous programming experience.

 - basic control constructs

 - input and output

 COSC 201 is an introduction to data structures and has a COSC 111 prerequisite.
 We encourage students to take COSC 112 before or at the same time as COSC 201, but the material will be accessible to students who have not yet taken COSC 112.